DedZago/DedZago.github.io/_pages/research.md

   og_image: "research/ecdf.png"
 ---

-My research interests broadly include the development of novel theoretical and computational tools for Bayesian statistical analysis.
+My research interests broadly include the development of flexible Bayesian methods for structured data, such as functions and curves.
+Currently, I am working on multiscale Bayesian nonparametric approaches for density estimation.

 <nbsp>